MSchmoecker/No-Chest-Block/README.md

   - No, only one move will be accepted.

 - How is item duplication/loss prevented?
-  - An item will never exist twice.
+  - An item never exists twice.
     When an interaction is made inside a shared chest, the item is packed into a message and sent to the player currently managing the chest.
     This player instance then decides whether or not to move the item and sends the result back to the player who made the interaction.